mmarchini/node/doc/guides/node-postmortem-support.md

 Node prefixes all postmortem constants with `nodedbg_`, and they complement V8 constants by providing ways to inspect Node-specific structures, like `node::Environment`, `node::BaseObject` and its descendants, classes from `src/utils.h` and others.
-Those constants are provided by the script `tools/gen-postmortem-metadata.py`, and most of them are calculated at compile time.
+Those constants are declared in `src/node_postmortem_metadata.cc`, and most of them are calculated at compile time.

 #### Calculating offset of class members